Efficiently Ranking Software Variants with Minimal Benchmarks: Benchmark minimization with

 \section{Benchmark minimization with \prefixours}

-\paragraph*{Novelty} As explained in \autoref{sec:related_work}, most existing methods for minimizing the test suite require prior information such as test results, historical data, etc. However, the scenarios for RTSM are very diverse, requiring handcrafted features by experts for their domain if we want to use a white-box approach, which are often not available or are too costly to acquire.
+\paragraph*{Novelty} As explained in \autoref{sec:related_work}, most existing methods for minimizing the test suite require prior information such as test results, historical data, etc. They are all mostly practical approaches offering no guarantees due to the scalability required.
+However, the scenarios for RTSM are very diverse, requiring handcrafted features by experts for their domain if we want to use a white-box approach, which are often not available or are too costly to acquire.
 Instead, we choose to look at black-box approaches.
 We have no features about the variants; we have just an identifier to be able to identify them, and this is the same for the tests.
 So, as input, we only have the performance matrix, that is, a matrix that contains the performance of each variant on each test.
 Then techniques such as principal component analysis (PCA) or racing techniques~\cite{LOPEZIBANEZ201643} should solve this problem.
 We will see that we tested these techniques and they do not solve our problem.
 Indeed, these classic techniques can work to some extent, but we are interested in objectives that are a loose proxy of our interest: the ranking of variants.
 Whereas most of these techniques are interested in more fine-grained information: the magnitude of the differences, they care if you are twice as fast or ten times as fast, whereas in RTSM it does not matter.

-\paragraph{Intuition} The core idea is that we do not care about the individual performances of the tests; we only care about the relative performance of a variant to another across tests.
+\paragraph{Intuition} We adopt an empirical approach in which the core idea is that we do not care about the individual performances of the tests; we only care about the relative performance of a variant to another across tests.